 The appeal of cloud storage is due to some of the same attributes that define other cloud services: pay as you go, the illusion of infinite capacity (elasticity), and the simplicity of use/management.
-It is therefore important that any interface for cloud storage support these attributes, while allowing for a multitude of business cases and offerings.
+It is therefore important that any interface for cloud storage support these attributes, while allowing for a multitude of business use cases.